Structure from Action: Learning Interactions for Articulated Object 3D Structure Discovery: Experiments

-\textbf{Generalization to unseen objects and categories.} Our method makes no category-level assumptions, allows it to generalize across categories.
-Tab.~\ref{tab:action},~\ref{tab:part-discovery}, ~\ref{tab:join}, show that \ours is able to achieve similar performance on unseen categories when compared to training categories, and outperforms alternative methods for the majority of the categories.
-For objects with novel kinematics structures such as glasses, the pipeline performance is slightly worse than categories such as microwave, but still outperforms the best competing methods by 16\% in the mIoU evaluation as seen in Tab \ref{tab:part-discovery}.
+Comparing \ours and \ours-NoHistory in Tab.~\ref{tab:part-discovery}, we see that for most categories the addition of history improves performance.
+These gains are most pronounced for objects with more than three parts.
+In certain two-part object categories, the NoHistory baseline beats \ours.
+This may be caused by the accumulation of perception errors in the multi-step part aggregation process.

-\textbf{Generalization to real-world observations.} To validate the generalization of our approach to real-world data, we implement a capture pipeline that uses a 6DoF robot arm with a wrist-mounted camera to capture registered RGBD images of real-world articulated objects.
-For interactions, we allow a human to move parts.
-Fig.~\ref{fig:result_real} demonstrates impressive part and joint discovery and part tracking, thereby validating the sim2real adaption of the perception module.
-See the video in the supplementary for examples.
+\mypara{\ours generalizes to real-world data.} To validate the generalization of our approach to real-world data, we implement a robot system that uses a 6DoF robot arm, UR-5, and four RealSense cameras to capture registered RGBD images of real-world articulated objects.
+We deploy the full SfA---trained in simulation---directly on this hardware, executing actions sequentially in accordance with the inferred action, recovering structure along the way.
+Fig.~\ref{fig:result_real} demonstrates part and joint discovery and part tracking.
+These results validate the feasibility of \ours to recover CAD models from real-world RGBD observations.

-\textbf{Are 3D actions necessary?} Observing AtP's performance in Tab. \ref{tab:action}, we can see that while 2D action space can be sufficient for simple objects like scissors, it is not effective for complex objects with different joint types, and results in close to zero effective actions for many object categories.
-AtP's performance drops considerably when the object is not planar (e.g., kitchen pots).
-The structure of such objects cannot be observed from the top-down view.
-In contrast, our interaction policy is able to effectively infer informative 3D actions for a wide variety of objects.

-\textbf{Does history inform actions?} Comparing \ours and \ours-NoHistory in Tab. \ref{tab:action}, we can see whether the history information could inform the interaction policy.
-The result shows that, while using history does not influence the action's efficiency for many two-part objects, it improves the optimal action ratio for the objects with more than two parts (e.g., furniture) as well as all unseen object categories.